 General DHM (Dynamic Head Movement) Options include DHM and aircraft turbulence for VC, 2D and opus custom external view modes.
-Each view mode has its own configurable DHM settings that can be adjusted by you and are relevant to all aircraft.
+Each view mode has its own configurable DHM and Bump Aircraft settings that can be adjusted by you and are relevant to all aircraft.

 Live Camera DHM is associated with VC camera views.
 Dynamic Aircraft Movement is associated with 2D scenic views.
-A camera view may be associated with a single aircraft, group of aircraft, or all aircraft.

-Although you will experience some level of turbulence with other weather engines enabled, for optimum effect enable the OpusFSI weather engine.
+Although you will experience some level of turbulence with other weather engines enabled, for optimum effect enable the OpusFSX weather engine.
 The Opus turbulence is intelligently controlled by the LWE which knows all the meteorological conditions surrounding your aircraft, can even take into account atmospheric effects and gradients and can take into account additional site effects etc.